AdeuAndreu/DeepLearningfromScratch/README.md

 ## Course Software Installation

+The best way to run the course software is to use a Docker container.
 There’s full documentation on installing Docker at ``docker.com``, but in a few words, the steps are:

 + Go to ``docs.docker.com`` in your browser.
 + Step one of the instructions sends you to download the Docker Toolbox.